2025 Emilia-Romagna Grand Prix: Race report

 Verstappen now led the race from Norris by around 20 seconds.
 On lap 34, Hamilton passed Antonelli for 6th place around the outside of Tamburello before executing the same move on Hadjar two laps later, promoting him to 5th.
 On lap 40, Piastri passed Albon to move back into 3rd place.
 On lap 46 Antonelli, who had by then fallen to 8th place, pulled off at Tosa.
 On this occasion, however, the race director opted to deploy the full safety car, meaning the field would be bunched up for a restart.
-This provided drivers another chance to make a cheap pit stop, with Verstappen pitting and maintaining his lead while Norris pitted and dropped behind his Piastri, who had chosen to stay out.
+This provided drivers another chance to make a cheap pit stop, with Verstappen pitting and maintaining his lead while Norris pitted and dropped behind his teammate Piastri, who had chosen to stay out.
 This meant that when the race resumed on lap 53 Verstappen (on new tires) led Piastri on used tires, with Norris now in 3rd but on tires 15 laps younger than his teammate's.

 Norris passed Piastri for 2nd around the outside of Tamburello on lap 58, leaving him 5 seconds behind race leader Verstappen.
 Leclerc had stayed out under the safety car, moving up to 4th position, but was now coming under immense pressure from Albon and Hamilton, both of whom were on new tires.
 On lap 60, Albon attempted to pass Leclerc around the outside of Tamburello but was pushed into the gravel trap, causing him to be overtaken by Hamilton.
-Hamilton then successfully executed the same move on Leclerc the following lap, allowing him to 4th fourth position and ensuring that, for the first time in 2025, he would be the highest finishing Ferrari driver during the Grand Prix.
+Hamilton then successfully executed the same move on Leclerc the following lap, allowing him to 4th position and ensuring that, for the first time in 2025, he would be the highest finishing Ferrari driver during the Grand Prix.
 To minimise the risk of receiving a penalty for forcing another driver off the track, Leclerc waved Albon through voluntarily at the beginning of the final lap.
-Verstappen won the race with a 6 second margin over Norris, taking the 65th Grand Prix victory of his career as well as his 4th victory of the Emilia Romagna Grand Prix.
+Verstappen won the race with a 6 second margin over Norris, taking the 65th Grand Prix victory of his career as well as his 4th victory at the Emilia-Romagna Grand Prix.